Fort Desoto North Beach

 Tides: North Beach Fort Desoto is affected by tides.
 On a low tide, there may not be enough water to kiteboard in the lagoon.
 Be aware that currents can sometimes move quick.
 Strongest currents are located close to the beach or on the outside of the lagoon.
 Here’s where you can check the tides at North Beach.

 Fort Desoto North Beach is a great place to ride on a N or NW wind if you’re an experienced rider.
 View the map below and make sure to launch and land only in the “launch” zone.
-Remember beachgoers always have right of way and in the spring, North Beach can get very busy.
+This is important because North Beach is popular among beachgoers.
 The best place to ride after launching is by the sand bar island to the northwest of the launch.
 You will have to do a few tacks upwind on a N or NW wind to get by the sandbar but once you are there, it is all shallow and butter flat water.
 There’s a short channel, about 100 yards wide, that runs along the beach.
 At high tide this channel can become very choppy and during tide changes the current moves quick through this area.
 Our recommendation is to go out into the shallow water and tack out there.

 To get to Fort Desoto take Pinellas Bayway South all the way to the end.
 Theres one toll before the park that costs $.50.
 The park costs an additional $5 to enter or you can pay $75 for an annual parking pass.
 When you pass through the front booth, turn right when you reach the first intersection.
 Continue around the turn and head north until you reach the last parking spots.
 Park as far north as possible, after parking you’ll have to walk about half a mile north to the northern tip of north beach.